 - Instead of: Accessible website.

-- Try: We will build the website to meet WCAG 2.1 AA standards, that will be thoroughly tested against the criteria and is deployed to production by May 2023.
+- Try: We will build the website to meet WCAG 2.1 AA standards, which will be thoroughly tested against the criteria and deployed to production by May 2024.

 - Instead of: I want a good review this year

-- Try: By March 2023 I want to increase my annual review score from a 3 to a 4 by completing one course (like the DPM school 👀), reading one book and committing to spend on average 1 hour a week on professional growth.
+- Try: By March 2024 I want to increase my annual review score from a 3 to a 4 by completing one course (like the DPM school 👀), reading one book, and committing to spend on average 1 hour a week on professional growth.

 Onwards And Upwards!